Property investors can save thousands of dollars by simply understanding the capital gains tax property six-year rule.

 Before delving into the capital gains tax property six-year rule, it’s important to understand what constitutes a principal place of residence.

-As a general rule, main residence exemption dismisses capital gains tax payable on the sale of the property you regard as your family home, which is known as your principal place of residence.
-This is because you don’t generate an income from living in your own home.
+As a general rule, main residence exemption dismisses capital gains tax payable on the sale of the property you regard as your family home, which is your principal residence.
+This is because you don’t generate an income from living in your own home; therefore, the property sale is exempt from CGT.

-There are a few criterias that need to be met for your home to be considered your main residence or PPOR.
+There are a few guidelines that need to be met for your home to be considered your main residence or PPOR.
 These include, but are not limited to:

 - it’s the main residence where you and your family have resided for the full duration that you have owned it;